Tip

 If you issue a bearer token in 1Password, you’ll need to update the token in Splunk.
 Copy your token from 1Password, then follow these steps:

-2. Click the next to the Apps menu in the sidebar.
+- Click the gear button next to the Apps menu in the sidebar.

 Get help